 The basic timeline of the election process: (dates subject to change)

-• March - Members in each district up for election who are interested in running for the board will complete a petition.
-President & CEO then contact any member who successfully completed the petition by the deadline.
+- March - Members in each district up for election who are interested in running for the board will complete a petition.
+The president & CEO then contact any member who completed the petition by the deadline.

 For more information on the election process, simply contact us.